Arcelormittal Carcinogenic pollution

-FOS-SUR-MER - The world’s steel leader ArcelorMittal has exceeded several pollution limits authorized by European, Italian and French law for a decade.
-Meanwhile, the multinationale headquartered in Luxembourg has received billions euros of public funds and indirect subsidies.
+FOS-SUR-MER - ArcelorMittal, the world's leading steel company, has exceeded several pollution limits authorised by European, Italian and French law for over a decade.
+Meanwhile, the Luxembourg-based multinational has received billions of euros inf public funds and indirect subsidies.

 In its two main French factories, in Fos-sur-Mer and Dunkirk, confidential documents obtained by Disclose reveal that the multinational is still not up to standard.
 Meanwhile, the steel giant has received billions euros of public funds and indirect subsidies.